becktorrescoding/ArkIndex/README.md

 **Degree format:**
 ```
-LastName_FirstName_MI_DegreeName_Month_Day_Year.pdf
+Last, First [MI.]
+(Course Degree) Month DD, YYYY
 ```
-Example: `Smith_John_A_Bachelor_of_Commerce_June_12_1979.pdf`
+Example: `Doe, John A. (Mechanical Engineering Bachelor of Science) May 20, 1998.pdf`

 **Transcript format:**
 ```
-LastName_FirstName_MI_Transcript_Month_Day_Year.pdf
+Last, First [MI.]
+Month DD, YYYY
 ```
-Example: `Smith_John_A_Transcript_March_3_1975.pdf`
+Example: `Doe, John A. March 03, 1975.pdf`

 **How it works:**
-1. Detects document type by looking for `"Degree Received"` or `"Date of Admission"` in the OCR text
+1. Detects document type by looking for degree patterns (`Associate in`, `Bachelor of Science in`, `Certificate of Graduation`) or transcript markers (`date of admission`)
-2. Extracts the student name — handles both `Last, First MI` and `First MI Last` formats
+2. Extracts the student name from user input; appends a period if a middle initial is present
-3. For degrees: extracts the degree name from the text following `"Degree Received"` and the graduation date to its right
-4. For transcripts: extracts the admission date from the text following `"Date of Admission"`
+3. **Course extraction** (degrees only): Looks for the course name in two locations:
+   - Text immediately before the degree keyword on the same line (up to 9 words)
+   - If the line contains "Graduated-Received", checks two lines above the degree for a "Course:" label
+4. Extracts the relevant date — graduation date for degrees, admission date for transcripts
-5. Normalizes dates to a consistent `Month_DD_YYYY` format regardless of how they appear in the document — both `June 12, 1979` and `06/12/79` will produce `June_12_1979`.
+5. Normalizes dates to a consistent `Month DD, YYYY` format regardless of how they appear in the document — both `June 12, 1979` and `06/12/79` will produce `June 12, 1979`.
 2-digit years are expanded automatically (`79` → `1979`, years `00–19` are assumed to be 2000s)
 6. Assembles the parts into a clean filename, stripping invalid characters

 **Fallback behavior:**
-If any field cannot be extracted, a warning is logged and the original scanned filename is used instead.
-This ensures conversion always completes even if the OCR output is unclear.
+If the date cannot be extracted, a warning is logged and the file is routed to an `Error/Date` folder.
+The conversion still completes — only the filename and destination differ.

 ### Search Mode Workflow